|Oracle8i Time Series User's Guide

 INSERT INTO stocks(ticker,tstamp) SELECT 'PATTERN-ONLY', t1.c1 FROM (SELECT column_value c1 FROM the (SELECT CAST(ORDSYS.Calendar.TimeStampsBetween(VALUE(cal), cal.mindate, cal.maxdate) AS ORDSYS.ORDTDateTab) FROM stock_calendars cal WHERE cal.name = 'PATTERN-ONLY')) t1;

-The insertion is made directly into the underlying table, not into the security view.
-Using the underlying table is safe here because the time series is presumed to be correct, so the mechanisms for ensuring consistency between the time series and the calendar provided by the security view are not needed in this case.
+The insertion is made directly into the underlying table, not into the relational view.
+Using the underlying table is safe here because the time series is presumed to be correct, so the mechanisms for ensuring consistency between the time series and the calendar provided by the relational view are not needed in this case.

 The PATTERN-ONLY calendar should have no exceptions.
-If this calendar has any exceptions, the resulting time series will have non-null exception lists, which will cause the DeriveExceptions function to report an error.
+If this calendar has any exceptions, the resulting time series will have exception lists that are not null, which will cause the DeriveExceptions function to report an error.

 For example, if series2 contains dates on which stock XYZ traded and 04-Jul-1997 (Friday) is not in that time series, then 04-Jul-1997 is added to the calendar as an off-exception.